Panthéon de la Guerre

 Panthéon De La Guerre: From Paris to the Chicago World’s Fair to Kansas City explored the history of the famous mural housed in Memory Hall through photographs, video and original wartime paintings that were used to guide the Panthéon’s artists.
 Additionally, the exhibition displayed sections excised from the painting that had not been seen by the public since 1940.

 “For more than 50 years, the Panthéon de la Guerre has been admired by guests who visit Memory Hall but few people know the fascinating story behind it,” said Senior Curator Doran Cart.
-“With this special exhibition, we were pleased to share the rich history of this one-of-a-kind work of art that has become a priceless part of the Museum.”
+“With this special exhibition, we were pleased to share the rich history of this one-of-a-kind work of art that has become a priceless part of the Museum and Memorial.”

-Mark Levitch co-curated the exhibition with Museum staff and is author of the book, Panthéon de la Guerre: Reconfiguring a Panorama of the Great War, (University of Missouri Press and the National World War I Museum, 2006).
+Mark Levitch co-curated the exhibition with Museum and Memorial staff and is author of the book, Panthéon de la Guerre: Reconfiguring a Panorama of the Great War, (University of Missouri Press and the National WWI Museum and Memorial, 2006).

 "Revered, forgotten and eventually repurposed, the Panthéon de la Guerre is a unique testament to how World War I was remembered through the course of the twentieth century," said Levitch.
 "Staging the exhibition in Memory Hall affords us the exceptional opportunity of tracing the Panthéon’s epic history – stretching from Paris to Kansas City – at the foot of the painting in its final, reconfigured form.”

 About the World’s Fair and Panthéon de la Guerre